Neoliberalism at War and the Authoritarian Turn

 Robles, Gustavo and Nehe, Börries, “Die koloniale Materialität des Staates: Den autoritären Neoliberalismus vom Süden aus denken”, in Poskoloniale Staatsverständinisse, edited by Martin Oppelt, Christina Pauls, and Nicki K. Weber, Nomos Verlag, 202, pp. 195–216.

-Saidel, Matías, Neoliberalism Reloaded: Authoritarian Governmentality and the Rise of the Radical Right.
-Oxfordshire: Routledge, 2023.
+Saidel, Matías.
+Neoliberalism Reloaded: Authoritarian Governmentality and the Rise of the Radical Right, Berlin, Boston: De Gruyter, 2023

 Salgado, Pedro, “Embedded Authoritarianism: Sovereignty, Coloniality, and Democracy in the Global South” in Global Authoritarianism: Perspectives and Contestations from the South, edited by the International Research Group on Authoritarianism and Counter-Strategies, Bielefeld: transcript Verlag, 2022, pp. 25–40